Exempting resources and recommendations from your secure score

 Define an exemption

-To fine-tune the security recommendations that Security Center makes for your subscriptions, management group, or resources, you can create an exemption rule to:
+To fine-tune the security recommendations that Defender for Cloud makes for your subscriptions, management group, or resources, you can create an exemption rule to:

 - Mark a specific recommendation or as "mitigated" or "risk accepted".
 You can create recommendation exemptions for a subscription, multiple subscriptions, or an entire management group.